SAVG10/CS425-Computer-Networks/README.md

 # Computer Networks

 This repository contains a collection of 4 assignments completed as part of the CS425: Computer Networks course at IIT Kanpur under Prof. Adithya Vadapalli (Jan '25 – Apr '25).
 Each assignment focuses on a core networking concept, implemented from scratch using C++ and Python.
+They include a chat server, dns resolver, tcp handshake constructor and a routing simulator

 ---